The Financial Services Expertise Series: This training article is for financial professionals.

 Staying knowledgeable about technology for your client’s industry is crucial.
 It is no longer enough just to know the accounting solution that’s going to meet the needs, because the proactive advice clients want is oriented around industry-specific need.

 You must leverage a best-of-breed cloud technology stack of solutions that complement the industry-specific services you are providing.
 Some are agnostic like the general ledger, expense management, and CRM; other solutions are more specific including an e-commerce client.
 Maybe your e-commerce client needs a front-end shopping cart or an e-commerce solution and inventory on the back end for order fulfillment and tracking.
 That information

 should will flow through the general ledger.
 This fosters one single system of record with spokes.

 When you can become an expert, you deepen the value you provide clients.
 The advice is not just about accounting software setup anymore; it is about setting up an industry-specific solution.

 Throughout my career, I have seen that there are three things that clients want.
 Help, meaning, and knowledge.
-Let’s explore the first.
+Let’s explore the first and why it matters.